awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 # IAM Policies for Amazon Pinpoint Users<a name="permissions-actions"></a>

 You can add Amazon Pinpoint API actions to AWS Identity and Access Management \(IAM\) policies to allow or deny specific actions for Amazon Pinpoint users in your account\.
 The Amazon Pinpoint API actions in your policies control what users can do in the Amazon Pinpoint console\.
-These actions also control which programmatic requests users can make with the AWS SDKs, the AWS CLI, or the Amazon Pinpoint REST API\.
+These actions also control which programmatic requests users can make with the AWS SDKs, the AWS Command Line Interface \(AWS CLI\), or the Amazon Pinpoint APIs\.

 In a policy, you specify each action with the `mobiletargeting` namespace followed by a colon and the name of the action, such as `GetSegments`\.
-Most actions correspond to a request to the Amazon Pinpoint REST API using a specific URI and HTTP method\.
+Most actions correspond to a request to the Amazon Pinpoint API using a specific URI and HTTP method\.
 For example, if you allow the `mobiletargeting:GetSegments` action in a user's policy, the user is allowed to make an HTTP GET request against the [https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-segments.html#rest-api-segments-list](https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-segments.html#rest-api-segments-list) URI\.
 This policy also allows the user to view the segments for a project in the console, and to retrieve the segments by using an AWS SDK or the AWS CLI\.

 Each action is performed on a specific Amazon Pinpoint resource, which you identify in a policy statement by its Amazon Resource Name \(ARN\)\.
 For example, the `mobiletargeting:GetSegments` action is performed on a specific app, which you identify with the ARN, `arn:aws:mobiletargeting:region:account-id:apps/project-id`\.